(2864 House floor votes analyzed β so far...)

 Author: Jeremy LaCombe

-π Details π View Bill on Legislature WebsiteLast Action: Reported favorably.
+π Details π View Bill on Legislature WebsiteLast Action: Conference Committee report received.

 Author: Jeremy LaCombe